soumendrak/website-v2/content/projects/finTracker.md

 +++
-title = "Share Market Portfolio Tracker" description = "A live tracker of all the shares across different markets." weight = 7
+title = "Share Market Portfolio Tracker" description = "A live tracker of all your stocks across different markets." weight = 7

 [extra]